dbmdz/solr-ocrhighlighting/docs/installation.md

 In your core's `solrconfig.xml, you need to:

-1. Instruct the core to load the OCR highlighting plugin so it can find the classes needed to perform OCR indexing and highlighting.
+1. Instruct the core to load the OCR highlighting plugin, so it can find the classes needed to perform OCR indexing and highlighting.
 2. Define a search component that will perform the OCR highlighting at query time
 3. Add the search component to your request handlers that will trigger the highlighting.